lhzcode/es10-cn/functions-classes.md

 ii.
 If throw is not undefined, then
 1. Let innerResult be ?
 Call(throw, iterator, « received.[[Value]] »).
 2. If generatorKind is async, then set innerResult to ?
 Await(innerResult).
-3. NOTE: Exceptions from the inner iterator throw method are propagated.
+3. 注: Exceptions from the inner iterator throw method are propagated.
 Normal completions from an inner throw method are processed similarly to an inner next.
 4. If Type(innerResult) is not Object, throw a TypeError exception.
 5. Let done be ?
 IteratorComplete(innerResult).